 When you are able to recognize and understand your moods, emotions and drives, it’s a sign that you are self-aware.
 You are not trying to suppress your emotions or lie to yourself about how you feel about your project.
 Quite the opposite.

 When you feel sad, you acknowledge it.
 And when you feel angry about something or someone who triggers you, you acknowledge that too.
-Most leadership development programmes seek to increase your level of self-awareness before providing you with strategies.
+Most leadership development programs seek to increase your level of self-awareness before providing you with strategies.
 In this book, we do the same by focusing on self-awareness in Chapter 2 before delving into the 7 keys in Chapter 3.

 This capability is about managing your emotions and handling your feelings so that they are appropriate when leading your project.
 With high levels of self-awareness comes a choice of how much emotion you want to show to other people.
 Just because you feel angry or stressed on the inside, it doesn’t mean that you have to show that anger to your client, stakeholders or team members.